CyberSY/SMARTS_Imitation/README.md

 # Imitation Learning with SMARTS Platform

 This repository contains a [SMARTS](https://github.com/huawei-noah/SMARTS.git)-based imitation learning environment and a minimal implementation of [Generative Adversarial Imitation Learning](https://arxiv.org/pdf/1606.03476.pdf)(GAIL).
-Currently the environment supports the MERGEING scenario in the [INTERACTION](https://interaction-dataset.com/details-and-format) dataset and NGSIM.
+Currently the environment supports the MERGEING scenario in the [INTERACTION](https://interaction-dataset.com/details-and-format) dataset and NGSIM i-80.

 Since we do not have access to the exact action (throttle, brakes, steering, ...) excuted by human driver from recorded trajectories in the Interaction dataset, we modify the original GAIL to its state-only variant, [GAIfO](https://arxiv.org/pdf/1807.06158).